 Content that does not generate value is a waste of time and money.
 It has a one-time cost of creation, but in order to continually grow its return on investment, it must generate positive impressions and interactions with humans and robots.
 As content assets grow impressions, they decrease their effective cost.
 Content can be valued; this is called content valuation

 and this is the lynchpin of making our content an asset and not an expense.

 Structured content and content modeling give our content assets the power to decrease effective costs while reaching the right audience at the right time with relevant content interactions.
 It is this velocity of content throughput and distribution that increases return on investment for pre-sales OR post-sales content.

-Leveraging a master content model does not mean that all content must be in a single content repository, nor does it require having a single authoring environment.
-A master content model means having one master framework that organizes the structure of our content in all the authoring systems and repositories across an enterprise function (or a whole enterprise!).
+Leveraging an MCM does not mean that all content must be in a single content repository, nor does it require having a single authoring environment.
+An MCM means having one master framework that organizes the structure of our content in all the authoring systems and repositories across an enterprise function (or a whole enterprise!).

 Enterprise leaders need to start building internally-driven content intelligence capabilities to manage content structure and semantics across the publishing lifecycle, and align technology and delivery.
 The future of content is here.
 Our organizations need a new content order internally to meet a multi-channel, multi-model world head on.